GeneralBots/botbook/src/11-features/storage.md

 # Storage and Data

-This chapter explains how BotServer organizes and manages data across its multiple storage layers.
+This chapter explains how botserver organizes and manages data across its multiple storage layers.
 Understanding this architecture helps you make informed decisions about where to store different types of information and how to optimize storage performance for your deployment.

 ## Understanding the Storage Architecture

-BotServer employs a multi-layered storage architecture where each layer serves specific purposes and data types.
+botserver employs a multi-layered storage architecture where each layer serves specific purposes and data types.
 Rather than forcing all data into a single storage system, this design allows each component to use the storage technology best suited to its access patterns and requirements.

 PostgreSQL serves as the primary database for all structured data, including user accounts, session information, bot configurations, and message history.
 Its relational model excels at maintaining data integrity and supporting complex queries across related entities.